john-org/2-react-Intro/readme.md

 ## Homework

 Add a Button.js component that takes different text and functions as props and/or children).
-The button should be reusable.
+The button should be reusable in any project (not just this one).
 Substitute all the buttons in our UI for your component.

 ## Suggested Reading